Paul Carden: Managerial career

 Carden was appointed Southport manager in January 2015 following the departure of Gary Brabin to Everton.
 Carden successfully kept Southport in the Conference Premier with some crucial wins against Halifax, Aldershot and Torquay United.
 However, he left the club in November 2015.
 He was appointed interim manager of Tranmere Rovers in September 2016 after a spell as assistant manager.
 On 26 October 2016, Paul Carden was named manager of Warrington Town F.C.

-On 21 November 2021, National League North side AFC Telford United appointed Carden as their First Team Manager on a two-and-a-half year contact.
+On 21 November 2021, National League North side AFC Telford United appointed Carden as their First Team Manager on a two-and-a-half-year contract.
 The club was rooted to the bottom of the league at Christmas, but their form improved following Carden's appointment and they eventually finished the 2021/22 season in 20th place, above the relegation zone.
-Carden left on 9 October 2022.
+Carden was sacked on 9 October 2022 with the club rooted to the bottom of the league table.

 Carden was appointed manager of Nantwich Town in February 2023.
+Nantwich were relegated from the Northern Premier League on 23 April 2023.

+On 21 September 2024, Carden returned to former club Warrington Town, now of the National League North.
+Warrington were relegated from the National League North in April 2025.